Inpatient Rehab For Opioid Addiction

 Inpatient rehabs have a number of people, both staff and other residents, who understand what going through recovery is like.
 When living in a residential facility, that support network becomes available 24/7.
 People experienced with the pains of addiction are available in group counseling, activities outside of the treatment center, or even just around in common areas.
 Addiction is a disease fueled by isolation.
 Finding support groups and individuals experiencing the same thing can be hard on one’s own.
 Living in a facility with others is a sure way to create those connection and build a network of support.

 Disadvantages of Inpatient Rehab

 Where inpatient rehab has its strengths it also has its weaknesses.
-Some people worry about their jobs and families when they go to rehab.
+Some people worry about their jobs and families when they go to rehab, but for many individuals in early recovery family and friends can be a distraction.
 Being confined, even though it is in their best interest, can cause someone to feel disconnected from their loved ones.
 Many try to battle their addiction themselves or refuse to altogether.
 In cases like these, it is important that the person who is suffering knows their options.
-In situations where inpatient rehab may not work, there are multiple outpatient rehabs ranging in intensity and amount of time required.
+In situations where inpatient rehab may not work, there are many outpatient rehabs ranging in intensity and amount of time required.
 It is important to note, however, that inpatient and outpatient rehab isn’t always a question of preference.
 There are times when extreme measures are necessary.
 Ignoring that, and going with a program that sounds more appealing at a superficial level, can actually cause more harm than good.

 At the end of the day, everyone is different.
-One treatment won’t help everyone.
+A single treatment program isn’t designed to help everyone.
 Part of the recovery process is finding what works for you.
 That might be living in a residential facility or joining a program that meets a couple of times a week.
-Finding that right path is what will set someone up for long-term recovery.
-If you, or someone you love, believe that you may need treatment then contact a local center.
-Many facilities will provide free consultation to help you figure out what is best for you and your needs.
+Finding that right path is can set you up for long-term recovery.